Learnosity/learnosity-sdk-nodejs/REFERENCE.md

 * reports

 **security**<br>
-An array^ that includes your *consumer_key* but does not include your *secret*.
+An object^ that includes your *consumer_key* but does not include your *secret*.
 The SDK sets defaults for you, but valid options are:

 * consumer_key (mandatory)
 * domain (mandatory)
 * timestamp (optional - the SDK will generate this for you)
 * user_id (optional - not necessary for all APIs)

-^Note – the SDK accepts a JSON string and native JavaScript objects.
+^Note – the security parameter must be an object.

 **secret**<br>
 Your private key, as provided by Learnosity.